Sign in

 Lazy G Ranch was the first operation to register red fullblood lowlines with the American Lowline Registry, and it maintains what it describes as the foundation herd of red lowlines in the United States.
 The program also imported cattle directly from Australia in 2007 — among the first such imports since the breed's original introduction to the country — sourcing animals from the Top of the Range Stud to broaden the genetic base.
 Both red and black fullblood lowlines for sale in Oregon have been bred here across multiple generations, with a particular emphasis on marbling genetics within the herd.

-👉 Is this your business?
+Is this your business?

 Claim this breeder profile

-You can claim this breeder profile by signing up for a free account and verifying your ownership of the phone number or email address.
+Create a free account to claim this page, then verify ownership of the phone number or email address.

 This profile was created to help more people discover your business.
 All information shown here comes from publicly available sources, but it’s not always perfect.
 Once you claim your profile, you can edit or remove any details you’d like.
 We’d love your help keeping the directory accurate and up to date!